-As the coronavirus continues its decimation of the US economy, one industry seeing mixed results are state lotteries.
-Some are reliant on gambling revenue to fill budget gaps while others use them to fund special programs like education and veterans affairs.
+As the coronavirus continues its decimation of the US economy, one industry seeing mixed results is state lotteries.
+Some are reliant on gambling revenue to fill budget gaps, while others use it to fund special programs like education and veterans affairs.

-It’s no secret once stay-home-orders were mandated, forcing businesses that sell lottery tickets to close, sales would dip.
-But as states continue to released revenue data, there are some seeing the highs and others seeing the lows.
+It’s no surprise that once stay-home-orders were mandated, forcing businesses that sell lottery tickets to close, sales dipped.
+But as states continue to released revenue data, it has become clear that some are seeing highs and others are seeing lows.

 Retail-only lottery states see large revenue decline

-According to the Associated Press, states like Massachusetts saw sales drop a combined 53% from March through May.
+For example, according to the Associated Press, Massachusetts saw sales drop a total of 53% from March through May.
 As a result, the state reported a 5% drop in sales for the fiscal year.

 - 13% drop in March

 - 10% drop in May

 “This pandemic has dramatically exposed the limitations and vulnerabilities of the Lottery’s all-cash, in-person business model,” Massachusetts Treasurer Deborah Goldberg told lawmakers in April.